Silaha za Biolojia

 Majibu ya Majeraha ya Silaha ya Biolojia

 Because of the relatively long incubation periods of diseases caused by biological weapons, people will likely be treated in a hospital.
-People are given vaccines, antibiotics, or antiviral drugs depending on the specific infectious organism involved.
+People are given vaccines, antibiotics, or antiviral medications depending on the specific infectious organism involved.
 Sometimes people who have been in contact with the affected people are given preventive treatment.
 For many biological weapons, there is no specific treatment or vaccine.

 Taarifa Zaidi

 The following English-language resource may be useful.
-Please note that THE MANUAL is not responsible for the content of this resource.
+Please note that The Manual is not responsible for the content of this resource.